helidon-io/helidon-build-tools/docs-internal/archetype-v2.md

 ### External Flow Context Values

 Values in the flow context can also be set externally using CLI options or URI query parameters.
-The flow context nodes are identified using absolute paths, thus the common prefix can be omitted (`PARENT.` and `ROOT.` are not allowed).
+ The flow context nodes must be identified using absolute paths; the common prefix can be omitted, but `PARENT.` and `ROOT.` are not allowed.

 When declaring external flow context values, gating input option values can be inferred.
  E.g. `media-support.json.provider=jackson` implies both `media-support=true` and `media-support.json=true`.